m-clark/Datasets/README.md

 Amish settlements 1700s to Current. *

-Rollcall data for all legislatures.
+Rollcall data for all U.S. legislatures.

 \* means there is an associated visualization in the visuals repo